Cyfannol Women’s Aid is relaunching its specialist sexual violence services this year, under the new name, Horizon.

 Cyfannol Women’s Aid began delivering sexual violence support services separate to domestic abuse services in Monmouthshire, Newport and Torfaen six years ago, building on our expertise in working with survivors of intimate partner sexual violence.
 As Sally Howells, Horizon Services Manager, explains: “For many of the individuals we work with now, their abuse started in childhood.
 We understand the barriers people face when disclosing such traumatic events and hope to reach a wider audience through Horizon, empowering survivors, regardless of their age, gender, ethnicity or sexuality.”

 Thanks to funding from the Gwent Police and Crime Commissioner and Henry Smith Charity, we are currently supporting more than 100 survivors through our sexual violence services.
 The Police and Crime Commissioner for Gwent, Jeff Cuthbert, said: “I am delighted to fund and support this project which aims to make a positive difference to the lives of some of the most vulnerable people in our communities.
 Providing excellent support for all victims of crime is one of the priorities in my Police and Crime Plan for Gwent.
 By working together with our partners, we can have a significant impact on the things that matter most to our communities.”

-We are taking referrals into the Horizon service now and have some exciting developments in the pipeline, including a new interactive website.
-We are also currently piloting the Sexual Violence Recovery Toolkit – we’re proud to be the first organisation in Gwent to be delivering this programme.
+Referrals are being taken into the Horizon service now (from agencies, as well as self-referrals) and we have some exciting developments in the pipeline, including a new interactive website.
+Cyfannol is also the first organisation in Gwent to be delivering the Sexual Violence Recovery Toolkit.